 - Adrian Fischl, MD is a 2018 graduate of our Residency Program.
 He then did a fellowship in Adult Cardiothoracic Anesthesiology.

-- Martin Griffel, MD is Interim Chief Medical Officer for the hospital.
+- Martin Griffel, MD is Associate Chief Medical Officer for the hospital.

 - David Kiamanesh, MD is the Section Chief for Critical Care and is the Faculty Education Leader for the CVICU.
 He has a particular interest in mechanical circulatory support.

-- Shaji Poovathoor, MDis Associate Professor of Clinical Anesthesiology.
-He has a particular interest in resident education and has won numerous teaching awards.
+- Shaji Poovathoor, MD is Associate Professor of Clinical Anesthesiology and the Director of Resident Development.
+He has won numerous teaching awards.

 - Deborah Richman, MB, ChB, FFA(SA) is the Section Chief for Pre-Operative Services and Past President of SPAQI (Society of Perioperative Assessment and Quality Improvement).